 The South Island Dairying Development Centre (SIDDC) is a partnership of six key New Zealand organisations involved in South Island dairying.
 Established in September 2001, the venture is a partnership between:

 South Island Dairy Farmers (represented by the South Island Dairy Event (SIDE) network)

 Livestock Improvement Corporation (LIC), and

 SIDDC seeks to support dairying development through providing a cluster of expertise, resources, and services delivering innovative and practical research, as well as technical, educational, extension and training support to dairy farmers.

 A significant part of this work is sharing information and practice online and at quarterly focus days based on weekly farm walks and datasheets from the Lincoln University Dairy Farm (LUDF).

-Farm walks every Tuesday.
+Farm walks - next farm walk 2 July 2019.
+We will not be walking in May as the cows are off the farm.
 Arrive 8:50 for 9am start.
 Farmers or their managers and staff are always welcome to walk with us.
 Please call to notify us of your intention and bring your plate meter and clean gumboots.
 Phone SIDDC – 03 423 0022.